AWS Parameter Store

 Check successful secret sync

-To be able to check that the secret has been succesfully synced you can run the following command:
+To be able to check that the secret has been successfully synced you can run the following command:

 kubectl get pushsecret pushsecret-example